-- i) Degradation and fragmentation of a species' habitat (see section 5.2 on Trophic and ecological impacts) - ii) Creation of a significant change in the ecosystem (see sections on Trophic and ecological impacts and Diseases, pests and parasites above) - iii) Over-exploitation of a species - iv) Hybridisation of a species (see Potential genetic impacts above)
+- i.
+Degradation and fragmentation of a species' habitat (see section 5.2 on Trophic and Ecological Impacts) - ii.
+Creation of a significant change in the ecosystem (see sections 5.2 and 5.4 on Trophic and Ecological Impacts and Disease, Pests and Parasites above) - iii.
+Over-exploitation of a species - iv.
+Hybridisation of a species (see Potential Genetic Impacts above)